pallets/click/docs/python3.rst

     Misconfigured environments can currently cause a wide range of unicode problems on Python 3 due to the lack of support for roundtripping surrogate escapes.
-This will be fixed on a case-by-case basis going forward.
+This will not be fixed in Click itself!

+    For more information see :ref:`python3-surrogates`.

 *   Standard input and output on Python 3 is opened in unicode mode by default.
 Click has to reopen the stream in binary mode in certain